-The Unified Judicial System of Pennsylvania supports several court programs.
+The Judicial District Operations and Programs department supports several court programs.

-Veterans Courts assist veterans charged with non-violent crimes through volunteer mentor training and specialized probation officers.
+Veterans Treatment Courts assist veterans charged with crimes through volunteer mentor training and specialized probation officers.
 Learn more.

 Drug courts combined judicial supervision, drug treatment and incentives to help break the cycle of drug addiction and crime.
 Learn more.

 DUI courts are dedicated to changing the behavior of DUI offenders.
 Learn more.

 Juvenile drug courts incorporate specialized services for youth and their families.
 Learn more.

 Mental health courts partner with policymakers to provide judicially supervised and community-based treatment programs.
 Learn more.